mpampuch/nextflow-notes/README.md

 ## Getting Syntax Examples using nf-core

-When you don't know how a specific nextflow function or element works, a really good resource is seeing how it was implemented in nf-core.
+When you don't know how a specific Nextflow function or element works, a really good resource is seeing how it was implemented in nf-core.
 The nf-core repository contains dozens of professional and expertly curated pipelines.
 By going to https://github.com/nf-core and typing into the search bar a specific function or operator, you can get tons and tons of examples of how it is supposed to be used.

 ### Seqera Platform